Marion Hammer: Early life

 Hammer grew up on a farm owned by her grandparents near Columbia, South Carolina.
 They were relatively poor and engaged in subsistence hunting.
 She learned to shoot "squirrels and rabbits for dinner" with a .22 bolt-action single-shot rifle.
 She would go hunting after school.
 Her father served in World War II and died in Okinawa.

 She married a man who also loved hunting and they entered shooting competitions together as part of "family recreational activities" which later included their children.

 The major catalyst that led her to become a pro-gun activist was the Gun Control Act of 1968, which was passed in response to the assassinations of John F. Kennedy in 1963, Martin Luther King Jr. in April 1968, and Bobby Kennedy in June 1968.
 She has claimed "our government, that is supposed to protect us and our rights, decided to engage in some political eyewash."

 In the mid-1980s, in a parking deck, Hammer claims she was followed by a car with five male passengers and a male driver who appeared to be either drunk or on drugs.
 Instead of running, she claims she stood firmly in front of the vehicle with her six-shot .38-caliber revolver, that she always carried in her purse, aimed at the car.
 She claims they quickly reversed and left.

 National Rifle Association (NRA)

 Tallahassee, Florida-based Hammer served as NRA president, an NRA board member, and an NRA lobbyist for the state of Florida.
-She has been the executive director of the Unified Sportsmen of Florida, (USF) the NRA affiliate in Florida, since 1976.
+She has been the executive director of the Unified Sportsmen of Florida, (USF) the NRA's affiliate in Florida, since 1976.
 She is a certified firearms instructor.